 Because your CRM system is a centralized base of information for all your sales-related processes, your sales manager has access to all the tools needed to stay organized and up-to-the-minute with the sales pipeline.

 Think of all that your sales manager must keep track of every day.
 He/she must be aware of each sales team member’s activities, current sales projects, upcoming sales opportunities with current and future clients, management initiatives, product development, marketing strategies, and so on.

-CRM software enables your sales manager to clearly see the total sales picture and also to drill down to more detailed information through robust reporting capabilities.
-It provides answers to your sales manager to questions such as:
+CRM software enables your sales manager to see the total sales picture clearly and also to drill down to more detailed information through robust reporting capabilities.
+It provides answers to your sales manager’s questions, such as: